Gunman may have targeted California religious school in shooting that wounded 2 kindergartners

-PALERMO, Calif. — (AP) — Two children were in "extremely critical condition" after being shot at a tiny religious K-8 school in Northern California and the gunman died at the scene, apparently from a self-inflicted gunshot, police said.
+PALERMO, Calif. — (AP) — Investigators on Thursday were trying to determine if a gunman was specifically targeting a tiny religious school in Northern California when he opened fire and critically wounded two kindergartners before killing himself.

-The gunman may have targeted the Feather River School of Seventh-Day Adventists in Palermo on Wednesday because of its religious affiliation, but isn't believed to have had a prior connection to the victims or the school, Butte County Sheriff Kory L. Honea said.
+The man may have targeted Feather River School of Seventh-Day Adventists in Palermo on Wednesday because of its religious affiliation, but he isn't believed to have had a prior connection to the victims or the school, Butte County Sheriff Kory L. Honea said.
 He didn’t explain further.

 “Whether or not this is a hate crime or whether or not it’s part of some sort of larger scheme at this point I don’t have enough information to provide an answer to that,” he said.

+The two children were in "extremely critical condition" after being shot and the suspect died at the scene, apparently from a self-inflicted gunshot, police said.

-The wounded children, boys ages 5 and 6, are kindergartners at the school and were being treated at a trauma center in the Sacramento area, officials said.
+The wounded children, boys ages 5 and 6, were being treated at a trauma center in the Sacramento area, officials said.

 “I am thankful that they’re still alive, but they’ve got a long road ahead of them," Honea said.